dalance/procs/README.md

 ### Watch mode

-If `--watch <second>` option is used, procs automatically updates output like `top`.
+If `--watch` or `--watch-interval <second>` option is used, procs automatically updates output like `top`.
+If `--watch` is used, the update interval becomes 1s.
-The update interval can be specified by the option argument.
+The update interval can be specified by the argument of `--watch-interval`.
 There are some keyboard shortcuts to control.

 - `n`: Change the sort column to the next column